syncfusion/smart-ai-samples/blazor/README.md

 ### Maps

-The **Syncfusion Blazor Maps** component features a robust **Weather Forecast** integration, leveraging AI to provide accurate weather predictions for the next five days across the United States.
+The **Syncfusion Blazor Maps** component features a robust **Weather Forecast** integration, leveraging AI to provide accurate weather predictions.
 These forecasts are visualized using marker templates within the map, allowing users to easily access real-time weather information.

 #### Weather Forecast